2hwa-jang/EHWAGABI/README.md

+  - HI.
 I’m Ehwa.
-I’m interested in Python.
+  - I’m interested in Python.
-Now I'm studying JS. 🐢
+  - Now I'm studying JS. 🐢

 <!---
 EHWAGABI/EHWAGABI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.